GodotVR/godot-xr-tools/_docs/concepts/physics_layers.md

 ## Recommended Physics Layers
-You can set the default physics layer in the Editor with one click by going to Project → Tools → XR Tools → Set Physics Layers.
+You can set the default physics layer in the editor with one click by going to Project → Tools → XR Tools → Set Physics Layers.

 The following are the recommended physics layers:
  - [1] Static World - for fixed scenery objects that never move